fattyageboy/berthcare/project-documentation/architecture-output.md

 ```

 **Test Case: Check-In Too Far**

 ```
 Given: User is more than 100m from client address
 When: User attempts to check in
 Then: Error message displays: "You are too far from the client location"
 And: Visit status remains "scheduled"
-And: User can override with supervisor approval
+And: User can override with coordinator approval
 ```

 **Test Case: GPS Unavailable**

 ```
 Given: GPS signal is unavailable (indoors/basement)
 When: User attempts to check in
 Then: App retries GPS for 30 seconds
 And: If still unavailable, offers manual check-in
-And: Manual check-in requires reason and supervisor notification
+And: Manual check-in requires reason and coordinator notification
 ```

 #### Data Sync Tests

 **Test Case: Batch Sync Success**

 ```
 Given: User has 10 pending visits to sync
 When: User comes online and sync triggers